 Upon completion in the spring, students write reflective essays and relate their ROPES journey to the Hero's Journey they've been studying in literature and film.
 They also prepare a presentation of their learning that shares the process, successes, difficulties and problem solving strategies of their project.
-Sixth graders then practice their presentations and receive feedback.
+Sixth graders then practice their presentation in front of fifth graders who will provide feedback.
 Additionally, ROPEs coaches provide written evaluation of students.